LessSass/LessSass/README.md

 ![](test.scss.png)

-This is Sassy CSS (hence the .scss), one of the two variations of Sass.
+This is Sassy CSS (hence the .scss), one of the two variations of SASS.
 It’s similar structure and syntax to CSS makes it an easy place to start.
-To ease the learning curve, it’s also very similar syntax to LESS.
+To ease the learning curve, it’s also very similar syntax to Less.
 Save this file, and you should see your command prompt churning away.
 It’ll come up with a message like…
 * >>>Change detected to: C:/Users/Username/Documents/sass-test/test.scss
 or